cogentcore/lab/docs/content/gosl.md

 ```

 All such variables must be either:
 1. A `slice` of GPU-alignment compatible `struct` types, such as `ParamStruct` in the above example.
 In general such structs should be marked as `//gosl:read-only` due to various challenges associated with writing to structs, detailed below.
+Due to lack of package-relative naming in the final WGSL file, any struct type defined in a sub package will show up unqualified in the generated `gosl.go` file, so a type alias is required to allow the resulting Go file to build properly.
 2. A `tensor` of a GPU-compatible elemental data type (`float32`, `uint32`, or `int32`), with the number of dimensions indicated by the `//gosl:dims <n>` tag as shown above.
 This is the preferred type for writable data.

 You can also just declare a slice of elemental GPU-compatible data values such as `float32`, but it is generally preferable to use the tensor instead, because it has built-in support for higher-dimensional indexing in a way that is transparent between CPU and GPU.